Sold Out. Join the Waitlist.

 • Any entry visas or vaccination certificates required

-• GEEO Classroom action plans for your group – this is sent 10-30 days before departure
+• GEEO Classroom action plans for your group – this is sent a few days before departure

 Laundry

-Laundry facilities are sometimes offered by the hotels.
-You can also use a local laundromat, if need be.
+Laundry facilities are offered by some of our hotels for a charge.
+You can also use a local laundromat, if necessary.

 Passports and Visas